 Both the institutions, colleges and universities, award Bachelor’s degrees.
 A four-year college focuses mainly on undergraduate education and provides a range of degrees in a particular specialized field; a four-year university is greater in size, and usually offers undergraduate, advanced, and graduate degrees.

 There are various colleges and universities under both private and public administration.
 State provides financial support to public colleges and universities.
 These public institutions are larger and less costly than private colleges in general.
-Private universities and colleges are financed by tuition and donations.
-Besides, they have smaller classroom size and more expensive in general.
+On the flip side, private universities and colleges are financed by tuition and donations and are smaller and more expensive in general.